 So when did it all begin?
 It started one August in 1947 when the Edinburgh International Festival refused to allow eight uninvited groups of artists to perform at this event.
 Rather than feel the rejection, this cold shoulder led the artists to act out their defiance and passion for entertaining by performing in one form or another to audiences on the fringe of the festival, in streets and alleyways, thus bringing to life the Edinburgh Fringe Festival.

 Over the course of the Fringe, audiences will be graced for almost every hour of the day with more than 3,000 shows, of which there will be more than 50,000 performances in over 250 weird and wonderful venues, from moving buses, to tunnels under the city, to pubs, to clubs, to university buildings and even churches.
-The colourful rainbow of spectacles that will bedeck the stages of Edinburgh will reveal all manner of intriguing and innovative performances, through the expression of poetry, music, theatre, dance, comedy, circus, cabaret, opera, exhibitions and so on; performances that will never grace the stages of London or tour around the UK.
+The colourful rainbow of spectacles that will bedeck the stages of Edinburgh will reveal all manner of intriguing and innovative performances, through the expression of poetry, music, theatre, acrobatics, dance, comedy, circus, cabaret, opera, exhibitions and so on; performances that will never grace the stages of London or tour around the UK.
 If you want to see them, you have to go to Edinburgh, plain and simple.
-Visitors and locals get to sample a plethora of international street food, as well as quench their thirst at a variety of pop up bars and local establishments, where they can enjoy everything from gin to local ales to bubbles.
+Visitors and locals also get to sample a plethora of international street food, as well as quench their thirst at a variety of pop up bars and local establishments, where they can enjoy everything from gin to local ales to bubbles.

 At the end of the day, the Edinburgh Fringe Festival is where international performers from all over the world get to showcase their creativity under one roof, in one city, in front of one global audience, who ultimately come together for one reason, to enjoy what the international world of arts has to offer.
 Edinburgh becomes a city that doesn’t sleep for those three weeks (it turns into another New York!), in which ‘The Fringe’ allows people to create magical memories, discover the dazzling charm of all kinds of arts and celebrates their passion for artistry.
 Above all, it allows boundaries to be crossed, cultures to be blended, a myriad of nationalities to mingle and people from all walks of life to be united.
 That is ‘The Fringe’ in a nutshell!

-By Madeline Prusmann, Project Manager, August 2017
+By Madeline Prusmann, Project Manager, July/August 2018

 FOR ALL YOUR LANGUAGE REQUIREMENTS CONTACT THE PEAK TEAM FOR ADVICE